alxshelepenok/lumen/.grove/index.md

-  D_41["D-41: Contributors table regenerates from the GitHub API"]:::decision D_42["D-42: Contributors table excludes the repository owner"]:::decision D_43["D-43: Sponsors block uses centered html instead of a padded table"]:::decision Q_04["Q-04: Does the content layer expose raw markdown body for the full-text corpus?"]:::question Q_05["Q-05: Default social card image when a post has none"]:::question Q_07["Q-07: Do audits or tests assert stylesheet values?"]:::question
+  D_41["D-41: Contributors table regenerates from the GitHub API"]:::decision D_42["D-42: Contributors table excludes the repository owner"]:::decision D_43["D-43: Sponsors block uses centered html instead of a padded table"]:::decision D_44["D-44: Sponsors stay a GFM table with an unpadded delimiter row"]:::decision Q_04["Q-04: Does the content layer expose raw markdown body for the full-text corpus?"]:::question Q_05["Q-05: Default social card image when a post has none"]:::question Q_07["Q-07: Do audits or tests assert stylesheet values?"]:::question